 “There are 304 million persons in the U.S. One in 25 people will have the disorders associated with ‘no conscience’ which include anti-social personality disorder, sociopath, and psychopath.
 Three hundred and four million divided by 25 = 12.16 million people with no conscience.
 Each anti-social/psychopath will have approximately five partners who will be negatively affected by their pathology = 60.8 million people!”

 The author of the Psychology Today article lumped anyone with a cluster B personality disorder, including antisocial PD, NPD and borderline PD, into an umbrella label of “pathologicals.”
-She warns that “our future is highly dependent on what we provide as Public Pathology Education,” and makes assorted generalizations from there.
+She warns that “our future is highly dependent on what we provide as Public Pathology Education,” and goes on to make assorted generalizations from there.
 Perhaps she forgot to check the dictionary, because, aside from the labelling problem, I don’t think pathological means what she thinks it means.
-Psychopathology just refers to having a psychological disorder, which includes me and anyone else who has a mental illness.
+She seems to be assuming that it’s the same as psychopathy (as in being a psychopath), but psychopathology just refers to having a psychological disorder, which includes me and anyone else who has a mental illness.

-Again, emotional abuse is a very serious problem that should not be minimized.
+Again, emotional abuse is a very serious problem, and no one should be minimizing that.
 But when people start pulling numbers out of their asses (and these articles aren’t alone in that), it just starts to turn into a circus show.
 Maybe the next act in the circus will be to start spraying aerosolized antipsychotics to treat all of us who must be hallucinating and therefore getting ready to go on a shooting spree.

 Stop the circus show

-Why can’t we just talk about abuse without the circus show?
+Why can’t we just talk about abuse without the NPD stigmas circus show?

 Even the way terms like “the narcissist” and “the narc” are used would probably be considered cringeworthy if one were to substitute “the borderline,” “the schizo,” “the bipolar,” or “the psycho.”
 If it’s not okay with other conditions, why is it so enthusiastically embraced with another?
 Language use is a surface issue in terms of the greater pop culture phenomenon, but it does clearly illustrate the contrast.